Venezuela's Chavez heads to Cuba for medical treatment

 CANCER STILL SECRET

-Chavez's refusal to disclose his actual condition has made his health the subject of constant speculation, particularly among opposition sympathizers who quietly hope he will take a turn for the worse.
-He defeated opposition challenger Henrique Capriles by 10 percentage points last month.
+Chavez's refusal to disclose his actual condition has made his health the subject of constant speculation, particularly among some opposition sympathizers who quietly hope he will take a turn for the worse.
+He defeated opposition challenger Henrique Capriles by 10 percentage points in the election last month.

-In late 2011, Chavez declared himself completely cured of cancer, but within months he had to return to Cuba to remove another tumour.
+Late last year Chavez declared himself completely cured of cancer, but within months he had to return to Cuba for surgery to remove another tumour.

 Some opponents of the president took to Twitter on Tuesday with jabs at the former soldier's followers, repeating the message: "#FooledChavistas, you voted for Chavez!
 They made you believe he had been cured!"